sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-12_wanderings-in-the-realm-of-lolimbaraja.md

 +++
-title = "Wanderings in the realm ofxa0lolimbarAja"
+title = "Wanderings in the realm of lolimbarAja"

 +++
 A relatively minor affliction of the upper-respiratory tract had seized